DN285hg/DN285hg/README.md

-- 👋 Hi, my name is Daniel.
-I am a student at TU Graz and interested in Softwaredeveloping.

-My current learning path is to use this languages and frameworks in their ecosystems:

-- Javascript
-  -jQuery
-  -Vue
--C#
--Python
--PHP
--Solidity
+Hello there.
+I am Daniel and this is the space for my projects

 <!---
 DN285hg/DN285hg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.